Thursday, May 31, 2007

 Monday, May 21, 2007

-Book Review: Horses, Owners, Vets, Farriers and Therapists All Live Happily Ever After In "Back to Work"
+Book Review: Horses, Owners, Vets, Farriers and Therapists All Live Happily Ever After In New Book "Back to Work"

 The lovely volume "Back to Work" arrived from the printer this week and I eagerly sat down for a critical review of the fat (389 pages!) hardcover about rehabbing horses from colic surgery, laminitis and soft-tissue injuries.